 But even on sale, they are EXPENSIVE!
 And if you check out the nutrition label they typically have NO nutritional value (fiber, protein, vitamins, minerals, etc.) So you’re paying a pretty penny for nothing!

-I found these cool reusable pouches online that let you make them at home for much cheaper, with a WAY healthier outcome!
+I found these cool reusable pouches online that let you make them at home for much cheaper, with much healthier outcome!

 -Hidden ziplock-style opening at the bottom for refilling